One website coming up!

 Is Milan a good food city?

-Yes, Milan is a good food city, known for its diverse culinary scene that combines traditional Italian dishes with modern gastronomy.
+Yes, Milan is a good food city.
+It is known for its diverse culinary scene, which combines traditional Italian dishes with modern gastronomy.

 What are traditional foods in Italy?

-Traditional foods in Italy include pasta, pizza, risotto, lasagna, polenta, and regional specialties such as Sicilian cannoli and Tuscan ribollita.
+Traditional Italian foods include pasta, pizza, risotto, lasagna, polenta, and regional specialties such as Sicilian cannoli and Tuscan ribollita.

 Step 4: Shop the local stores for men's fashion